thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 ### Basic Constraints

-{{!RFC5280}} states that "The Basic Constraints extension identifies whether the subject of the certificate is a CA and the maximum depth of valid certification paths that include this certificate.
+{{Section 4.2.1.9 of !RFC5280}} states that "The Basic Constraints extension identifies whether the subject of the certificate is a CA and the maximum depth of valid certification paths that include this certificate.
 The cA boolean indicates whether the certified public key may be used to verify certificate signatures."